Boris Said

+His father Boris "Bob" Said was a sports car racer and Olympic bobsledder.

 Racing career

 Early career

-Said's early interest was in motocross racing.
+Said's early interest and pursuit was in motocross racing.
 In 1985, while attending the Detroit Grand Prix as a spectator, he met SCCA champion Bob Sharp.

 He began racing with the SCCA in 1987.
 Said was named SCCA rookie of the year in 1988.
 In 1991, he began driving for Baer Racing, later to become Baer Brake Systems.
 Upon Baer's withdrawal from the series to focus on the manufacturing of brakes in 1992, Said got another big ride driving in the IMSA series in 1993, driving a BMW M3.
 He won the 1997 and 1998 24 Hours of Daytona and the 1998 12 Hours of Sebring in IMSA.
 He also became the first American to win the 24 Hours Nürburgring in 2005, driving a BMW Motorsport-entered BMW M3 GTR with co-drivers Pedro Lamy, Duncan Huisman and Andy Priaulx.